Microsoft Outlook 2010 includes new features and capabilities to help you stay connected with people and better manage your time and information.

 Extensibility Outlook 2010 delivers developer requested features that enable application-specific customization of the Outlook user interface.
 In addition to improved programmability of the Outlook UI, the Outlook object model provides support for new and expanded features in the product such as Conversations and Mobile Items.

 Command line switches Additional command line switches have been added for deployment and troubleshooting.
-For more information, see Command-line switches for Microsoft Outlook 2010.
+For more information, see Command-line switches for Microsoft Office products.

 64-bit support Outlook 2010 is available in both a 32- and 64-bit version.